NovakHChen/fiberphotometry/hardware/README.md

-Assembly instructions for different parts of the recording rig
+Assembly instructions for different parts of the recording rig.